 7.1 Making a Public Interest Disclosure

-The individual should, in the first instance, make the disclosure in person and/or in writing to the designated person, normally the Pro Vice-Chancellor, Chief Operating Officer, who will immediately inform the Vice-Chancellor and Director of Human Resources.
+The individual should, in the first instance, make the disclosure in person and/or in writing in Welsh or English to the designated person, normally the Pro Vice-Chancellor, Chief Operating Officer, who will immediately inform the Vice-Chancellor and Director of Human Resources.

 In cases involving alleged financial malpractice, the Pro Vice-Chancellor, Chief Operating Officer should act throughout in close consultation with the Vice-Chancellor, as the Accounting Officer for the University’s public funding.

 If the disclosure is about the Pro Vice-Chancellor, Chief Operating Officer then the disclosure should be made directly to the Vice-Chancellor.
 If the disclosure is about the Vice-Chancellor the Pro Vice-Chancellor and Chief Operating Officer will immediately inform the Chancellor of the University.